Flammemus/Hellbent/README.md

 A text based RPG (2) game that is inspired by the games: Stoneshard and Deepwoken, the books The Name of the Wind and The Blacktongue Thief.

 The idea is a RPG world where you play as a mercenary (?) that takes on jobs for tones, the worlds currency.
 There is no leveling system, all progress and stats are dependant on tones and exploration.
-With tones you can buy better gear and treatises to learn powerful abilities.
+With tones you can buy better gear and treatises to learn powerful abilities and enhance your character.

 ## Game Screenshots